 The existence of a thin X-ray emitting coronal zone at the base of the wind was invoked by Cassinelli & Olson (1979) to explain strong O VI, N V, and C IV lines in some OB supergiants and Of stars.
-Waldron & Cassinelli (2001) have also surmised that dense plasma confined in magnetic loops near the surface of the O9.7 Ib star ζ Ori could explain its broad symmetric unshifted emission lines.
-Such a picture strongly resembles coronal models in late-type stars.
+Waldron & Cassinelli (2001) have also proposed a composite model involving both wind shocks and confinement of dense plasma in magnetic loops close to the star to explain the broad symmetric unshifted emission lines detected in the O9.7 Ib star $\zeta$ Ori.
+Magnetic loop confinement close to the star strongly resembles coronal models for late-type stars.

 But the coronal model has not gained wide acceptance due to the lack of a solid theoretical basis for explaining how strong outer convection zones would be produced in hot stars.
 Such convection zones are thought to be essential for generating self-sustained magnetic fields in the Sun and other late-type stars.
-Even so, the detection of strong \sim kG magnetic fields in some very young O-type stars such as θ^1 Ori C does justify a brief examination of the possibility of coronal emission, either from σ Ori AB or an unseen late-type companion.
+Even so, the detection of strong $\sim$ kG magnetic fields in some very young O-type stars such as $\theta^1$ Ori C (Donati et al. 2002) does justify a brief examination of the possibility of coronal emission, either from $\sigma$ Ori AB or an unseen late-type companion.

-Because of the young age of σ Ori AB (~3 Myr), a coeval unseen late-type companion would likely be a T Tauri star and thus a potential X-ray emitter.
+Because of the young age of $\sigma$ Ori AB (~3 Myr), a coeval unseen late-type companion would likely be a T Tauri star and thus a potential X-ray emitter.
 However, adaptive optics H-band images with FWHM $\approx 0.''2 - 0.''4$ (Caballero 2005) have only detected IRS1, which at a separation of $\approx 3''$ is also revealed by Chandra.
-The best adaptive optics resolution of FWHM $\approx 0.''2$ probes down to a linear separation of ~70 AU, so any as yet undetected T Tauri star would presumably lie very close to σ Ori A.
+The best adaptive optics resolution of FWHM $\approx 0.''2$ probes down to a linear separation of ~70 AU, so any as yet undetected T Tauri star would presumably lie very close to $\sigma$ Ori A.

-Coronal X-ray emission would be expected to show narrow unresolved emission lines as seen in the late-type star Capella (Ness et al. 2003), in contrast to the moderately-broadened lines visible in the MEG spectrum.
-Also, most TTS in the deep Orion COUP survey show a hot X-ray component at kT > 1 keV (Preibisch et al. 2005) and no such component is detected here in the X-ray source associated with σ Ori AB.
-Impulsive X-ray flaring or moderate amplitude variability on short timescales is often (but not always) detected in TTS but no such variability has so far been detected in σ Ori AB.
-Thus, we find no strong reason to invoke a coronal interpretation for the X-ray emission of σ Ori AB.
+Most T Tauri stars detected in the deep Chandra Orion COUP survey show a hot X-ray component at kT > 1 keV (Preibisch et al. 2005).
+We do not detect such a component in the X-ray spectrum of $\sigma$ Ori AB, so the observed temperature structure provides no hint for a T Tauri companion.
+Impulsive X-ray flaring or moderate amplitude variability on short timescales is often (but not always) detected in TTS but no such variability has so far been detected in $\sigma$ Ori AB.
+Finally, at the spectral resolution of Chandra's HETG, emission lines of coronal late-type stars such as Capella (Ness et al. 2003) and of TTS such as SU Aur (Smith et al. 2005) and HDE 245059 (Baldovin Saavedra et al. 2007) show narrow lines with no broadening beyond thermal widths, in contrast to the broadened lines detected here in $\sigma$ Ori AB.
+Thus, we find no strong reason to invoke a coronal interpretation for the X-ray emission of $\sigma$ Ori AB.